What to expect from a career working with Nuclear Medicine

 Ontario college nuclear medicine programs require a minimum of one year of university education that includes specific science courses.
 On top of this, a grade 12 U-level credit in chemistry is also required.
 Check program requirements carefully.

-Nuclear Medicine Jobs and Salaries
+Nuclear Medicine Jobs

 Graduates of nuclear medicine programs will find positions as nuclear medicine technologists.
 In this position, you will gather and analyze important medical information, monitor